pinyuko/azure-rest-api-specs/documentation/restler/MakeTestProxyRecording.md

 ## Upload the Recording

 Check the recording file to ensure that all secrets have been removed.
+If any secrets are found, see the [Test Proxy documentation](https://github.com/Azure/azure-sdk-tools/blob/main/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md#session-and-test-level-transforms-sanitizers-and-matchers) for information on how to construct a custom sanitizer.

-After checking the recordings for secrets, push the recording to the azure-sdk-assets git repository.
+After ensuring that all secrets have been removed, push the recording to the azure-sdk-assets git repository.
 From the root of the azure-rest-api-specs repo, run the command:

 ```bash